Heapy/di-comparison/README.md

-time (for i in {1..10}; do ./spring-deep/build/install/spring-deep/bin/spring-deep; done) time (for i in {1..10}; do ./springboot-deep/build/install/springboot-deep/bin/springboot-deep; done) time (for i in {1..10}; do ./koin-deep/build/install/koin-deep/bin/koin-deep; done) time (for i in {1..10}; do ./kodein-deep/build/install/kodein-deep/bin/kodein-deep; done)
+time (for i in {1..10}; do ./spring-deep/build/install/spring-deep/bin/spring-deep; done) time (for i in {1..10}; do ./springboot-deep/build/install/springboot-deep/bin/springboot-deep; done) time (for i in {1..10}; do ./koin-deep/build/install/koin-deep/bin/koin-deep; done) time (for i in {1..10}; do ./koin-reflect-deep/build/install/koin-reflect-deep/bin/koin-reflect-deep; done) time (for i in {1..10}; do ./kodein-deep/build/install/kodein-deep/bin/kodein-deep; done)
 ```